Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-11-21-ive-heard-of-hair-pie-but-this-is-ridiculous.md

 ---
 layout: post
-title: 'I've Heard Of 'Hair Pie' But This Is Ridiculous'
+title: "I've Heard Of 'Hair Pie' But This Is Ridiculous"
 date: 21-Nov-2013
 categories: tbd
 ---